navya21-codes/Interactive-Quiz/README.md

 - `index.html` – Main quiz interface
 - `script.js` – JavaScript logic for quiz flow
 - `style.css` – Styling and layout

-## How to Run

-1. Clone or download this repository
-2. Open `index.html` in your browser
-3. Start playing the quiz!